 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (CARES) Act was signed into law.
 The Act provides for the suspension of all payments due on certain categories of federally held student loans for the period March 13, 2020 through September 30, 2020.
-This provision applies to Direct Loans (Stafford Loans) and Federal Family Education Loans (FFEL) in non-default status that were owned by the Department of Education at the time of the Act's ratification.
+On August 8, 2020 the president signed an executive memorandum extending the period of interest suspension though December 31, 2020.
+The interest suspension applies to Direct Loans (Stafford Loans) and Federal Family Education Loans (FFEL) in non-default status that were owned by the Department of Education at the time of the Act’s ratification.
 The Act states that interest shall not accrue while loan payments are suspended.

 Student loan interest payments are captured as part of personal interest payments, a component of personal outlays, available monthly on National Income and Product Accounts (NIPA) Table 2.6 – Personal Income and Its Disposition, line 30.